|

 Mirrored Furniture

 In the ‘80s, mirrors were everywhere in the bedrooms: mirrored dressers, mirrored wardrobes, mirrored nightstands, doubling up the space.
-If mirrors could make a room look bigger, people were interested and the reflective surfaces also added glamour.
-Mirrored furniture however was the constant battle against fingerprints and smudges.
-These days you won’t find mirrored furniture, with designers and homeowners alike are on board with matte finishes that are better to look at and easier to clean as well.
+If mirrors could make a room look bigger, people were interested, and the reflective surfaces also added glamour.
+Mirrored furniture, however, was the constant battle against fingerprints and smudges.
+These days, you won’t find mirrored furniture, as designers and homeowners alike are on board with matte finishes that are better to look at and easier to clean as well.

 Over-the-Top Window Valances